ajkr195/springbootrocks/README.md

 Clone the project in your favorite IDE.

 Run Application.java as Spring Boot App.
+Username is: admin@admin and password is admin@admin

 # What we will accomplish: